BenWashburn1457/seatrac_driver/README.md

-# Seatrac x150/x110 Driver
+# SeaTrac x150/x110 Driver

-This is a c++ driver for the Blueprint Subsea Seatrac x100 series of USBL beacons.
+This is a c++ driver for the Blueprint Subsea SeaTrac x100 series of USBL beacons.

 It is a fork of the seatrac_driver written by Pierre Narvor: https://gitlab.ensta-bretagne.fr/narvorpi/seatrac_driver.